Wi-Q/wiq-javascript-exercise/README.md

   - What errors cases might need covering?
   - What kind of testing could you do to make the code more robust?
   - How are you loading in the JSON file?
 What if the file changes at runtime?
 - These are just examples, we don't expect you to cover every edge case, test every function, or handle every error case.
-Focus on areas you feel you can best demonstrate your strenghts in the time available.
+Focus on areas you feel you can best demonstrate your strengths in the time available.